soofapay/ruby_soofa_demo/README.md

 ```
 $rails server
 ```
-to tun the development server
+to run the development server